rubiefawn/remedy/shimmer.md

 ### Contests

 Many rolls require the action of one character or object and the reaction of another character or object.
 These are called contests, and are the most common kind of roll.
 When a contest is initiated, both the initiator and the reactor make an applicable ability roll, and whoever has the higher result wins.
-Ties are always broken in favor of the reactor, and the Storyteller may determine that a contest succeeds or fails automatically, if it is reasonable in the situation (e.g., attempting to seduce a killer robot).
+Ties are always broken in favor of the reactor, and the Storyteller may determine that a contest is not possible at all, if it is reasonable in the situation (e.g., attempting to seduce a killer robot).
 Below is a table of examples for common contests, and which skills to use for them.
 Skills are explained in greater detail later in this rulebook.

 | Situation     | **Initiator rolls** | Reactor rolls    |
 |:-------------:|:-------------------:|:----------------:|